-Even before the pandemic, the surge in tech growth has turned cybersecurity into yet another business imperative.
+Even before the pandemic, the surge in tech growth has turned network security and cybersecurity skills into yet another business imperative.
 Companies are leveraging digital tools for practically every process under the sun.
 From task assignment and project management, cloud-based collaboration, all the way to accounting and resource management, technology is making remote work smooth and seamless.
 What cybersecurity skills are needed for your business?

 The Cybersecurity Skills Your Business Needs